easy-smpc/easy-smpc/README.md

 1. `-j N_COLUMNS_TO_SKIP`: Pass this parameter to skip the first n columns.
 1. `-v EMAIL_ADDRESS_SENDING`: Pass this parameter if the e-mail address used to send the e-mails is supposed to differ from the receiving e-mail address.
 1. `-p PASSWORD_SENDING`: Pass this as the password for the receiving e-mail address if the parameter `-v` is set.
-1. `-n LOGON_NAME_RECEIVING`: Pass this parameter if the logon name to the receiving e-mail servers deviates from the e-mail address used (e.g. the logon name is `name` and not `name@domain.org`).
+1. `-n LOGON_NAME_RECEIVING`: Pass this parameter if the user name to the receiving e-mail servers deviates from the e-mail address used (e.g. the user name is `name` and not `name@domain.org`).
 The receiving e-mail address still needs to be passed.
 1. `-w LOGON_NAME_SENDING`: The same as parameter ´-n´ for the sending e-mail address.
 The sending e-mail address still needs to be passed.
-The logon name is not copied from the parameter ´-n´.
-Thus, if the same logon name is used for receiving and sending the parameters ´-n´ and ´-w´ need both to be set.
+The user name is not copied from the parameter ´-n´.
+Thus, if the same user name is used for receiving and sending the parameters ´-n´ and ´-w´ need both to be set.
 1. `-t AUTH_MECHANISMS_RECEIVING`: Pass this parameter to set the IMAP auth mechanisms of the receiving e-mail account.
 For details, we refer to the property `mail.imap.auth.mechanisms` in the [Jakarta e-mail documentation](https://jakarta.ee/specifications/mail/1.6/apidocs/com/sun/mail/imap/package-summary.html).
 1. `-u AUTH_MECHANISMS_SENDING`: Pass this parameter to set the SMTP auth mechanisms of the sending e-mail account.
 For details, we refer to the property `mail.smtp.auth.mechanisms` in the [Jakarta e-mail documentation](https://jakarta.ee/specifications/mail/1.6/apidocs/com/sun/mail/smtp/package-summary.html).

 ### Participant
 Execute the program with `java -jar easy-smpc-cli-*{Version}*.jar -participate -l STUDY_NAME -d FILE_PATH_DATA -o PARTICIPANT_NAME -a EMAIL_ADDRESS -p PASSWORD -i IMAP_HOST -x IMAP_PORT -y IMAP_ENCRYPTION -s SMTP_HOST -z SMTP_PORT -q SMTP_ENCRYPTION`.
 Most parameters are explained in the section [Creator](#creator), other parameters are described below:
 1. `-participate`: Indicates the participation in a new EasySMPC process.
-3. `-o PARTICIPANT_NAME`: Name of the participant as defined in the participants files by the creator.
+1. `-o PARTICIPANT_NAME`: Name of the participant as defined in the option `-f` by the creator.
-4. `-d FILE_PATH_DATA`: The data of the participant to add.
-The format is the same as for the [Creator](#creator).

 After executing check the result in the file `result_<study name>_<timestamp>.xlsx` or check the file easy-smpc.log for details of errors.

 ### Sample
 Data for a sample can be found in the folder `sample-cli`.
-A sample process with this data might can be started with these three commands:
+A sample process with this data  can be started with these three commands:
  1. `java -jar easy-smpc-cli-*{Version}*.jar -create -b "-create -l "sample Study" -b ./sample/variables.xlsx -d "./sample/PKU comorbidities.xlsx" -f "Creator,easysmpc.dev0@gmail.com;Participant1,easysmpc.dev1@gmail.com;Participant2,easysmpc.dev2@gmail.com" -a easysmpc.dev0@gmail.com -p thePassword -i imap.gmail.com -x 993 -y SSLTLS -s smtp.gmail.com -z 465 -q SSLTLS`
 2. `java -jar easy-smpc-cli-*{Version}*.jar -participate -l "sample Study" -d "./sample/PKU comorbidities.xlsx" -o Participant1 -a easysmpc.dev1@gmail.com -p thePassword-i imap.ionos.de -x 993 -y SSLTLS -s smtp.ionos.de -z 465 -q SSLTLS5`
 3. `java -jar easy-smpc-cli-*{Version}*.jar -participate -l "sample Study" -d "./sample/PKU comorbidities.xlsx" -o Participant2 -a easysmpc.dev2@gmail.com -p &r6=Jbh9 -i imap.ionos.de -x 993 -y SSLTLS -s smtp.ionos.de -z 465 -q SSLTLS`

-The single commands are expected to start on different folders or better different computers.
-If they start on one computer, errors of writing log and result files can happen.
+The single commands are expected to start on different computers.
+If they start on one computer (i.e. as a dry run), please use different folders for the three parties, since errors of writing log and result files can happen.
 Also in this minimal test the same data file `PKU comorbidities.xlsx` is used for each party.
-However, in a real-world usage each participant would use different data in the file
+However, in a real-world usage each party would use different data in the file.

 ### Troubleshooting
 #### Neither an error nor a result